 It still could.

-When GM Andrew Berry challenged Mayfield to play down the season’s home stretch of like the No. 1 choice in the 2018 draft, he made no such demands of his coach.
+When GM Andrew Berry challenged Mayfield to play down the season’s home stretch like the No. 1 choice in the 2018 draft, he made no such demands of his coach.
 With Lamar Jackson, first round tail-ender of that draft, off the field with his injury and the Ravens defense depleted, Stefanski’s play-calling hogtied his quarterback and turned him into the second-best quarterback on the field in the second half—second to the undrafted Huntley.

 Mayfield squawked like Poe, if imprecisely: Quoth the Raven, Nevermore